 Some of brands we will be sharing results on include:

 - AUS: Deakin University, University of Melbourne, Monash University and RMIT

 - UK: Coventry University, University of Bath, and University of Northampton

 - IRE: University of Limerick and Trinity College Dublin

 While we all wait in anticipation for the day when our lives can return to some semblance of normality, Virtual Open Houses are here to stay in some shape.
-In the interim join us in our webinar to find out how you can maximise your Virtual Open House strategy and to understand how you can get involved in our research for North American university Virtual Open Houses.
+Missed our webinar?
+Get access to the recording by clicking the link above.
+This recording will help to find out how you can maximise your Virtual Open House strategy and to understand how you can get involved in our research for North American university Virtual Open Houses.